 Sunday & Public Holidays: Closed

-On Saturday 1 October, we will be also exceptionally open in the evening due to Notte Bianca from 7pm to 11.30pm
+Note: Due to Notte Bianca, on Saturday 1 October, we will be open only in the evening from 7pm to 11pm (last entry)

 Venue: Art Galleries of the Malta Society of Arts,

 Palazzo de La Salle, 219, Republic Street, Valletta

 Entrance is free

 This joint exhibition by Henry Alamango and Galina Troizky is a fusion of two themes: the social implications resulting from the functional transformation of rural and urban space over time, and a ‘crie de coeur’ reflecting a deep concern for an environment and populated space in progressive decline.